jamesncox/portfolio-v2/src/notes.md

 [] Figure out how to remove clickable white space after SEE MORE POSTS and SEE MORE PROJECTS

+[] Why does the nav component blink when page reloads?
+Interesting!

 # Completed Todos

 [x] Add social SVGs inside contact section